noahpolimon/reiter/README.md

 * Avoid using features of Zig that have an uncertain future, e.g, `usingnamespace` (see [zig#20663](https://github.com/ziglang/zig/issues/20663))
 * Does not redundantly include "zig" in the name. (see [zig -o- 236fb91](http://github.com/ziglang/zig/commit/236fb915cc1c3b59b47e609125b680743c9c1ec0))
-* Will likely bump minimum zig version until a stable zig version is released (1.0)

 ## License